Sub-Architecture Ensemble Pruning in Neural Architecture Search: Introduction

-However, it is quite challenging to describe the characteristic of diversity for different sub-architectures and decide the ones to be pruned or kept in the ensemble architecture.
-First, there are plenty of definitions or measurements for diversity in the ensemble learning community \citep{zhou2012ensemble}.
-Unlike the model accuracy, however, there is no well-accepted formal definition of diversity \citep{jiang2017generalized}.
-Second, diversity among individual learners usually decreases when these individual learners approach a higher level of accuracy \citep{lu2010ensemble}.
-Combining some accurate individual learners with some relatively weak ones is usually better than combining accurate ones only since diversity is more important than pure accuracy \citep{zhou2012ensemble}.
+However, all of them overlook a crucial principle in ensemble methods (\ie{} model diversity) in the search for new sub-architectures, which is usually beneficial for creating better model ensembles \citep{chen09,chen10,chen2007evolutionary}.
+Besides, lots of ensemble pruning methods exploit the diversity property to obtain sub-ensembles with a smaller size than the original ensembles \citep{bian2019ensemble,chen06probabilistic}.
+It has been proved that a few diverse individual learners could even construct a more powerful ensemble learner than the unpruned ensembles \citep{chen2009predictive,chen2008diversity}.
+This motivates us to investigate the NAS ensemble pruning problem, where different sub-ensemble architectures are aligned to a smaller but effective ensemble model.
+Moreover, it is quite challenging to describe the characteristics of diversity for different sub-architectures and decide which one of them should be pruned or kept in the ensemble architecture.
+First, there are plenty of definitions or measurements for diversity in the ensemble learning community \citep{chen2008diversity}.
+Unlike the model accuracy, however, there is no well-accepted formal definition of diversity \citep{bian2019does}.
+Second, diversity among individual learners usually decreases as those individual learners approach higher levels of accuracy \citep{lu2010ensemble}.
+Combining some diverse individual learners with some relatively weak ones is usually better than combining accurate ones only since diversity is more important than pure accuracy.
 Third, selecting the best combination of sub-architectures from an ensemble architecture is NP-complete hard with exponential computational complexity \citep{li2012diversity,martinez2007using}.
-Thus, how to handle the trade-off between accuracy and diversity properly and select the best subset of ensemble architectures is an essential issue in the NAS ensemble pruning problems.
+Thus, how to manage the trade-off between accuracy and diversity properly, and how to select the best subset of ensemble architectures, is a significant problem in the NAS ensemble pruning problems.